jweissman/orsino/playtesting.md

 [x] Heal ally is selecting dead PCs as valid targets (should only be standing _and_ wounded PCs) -- maybe resolved with fixes to targeting
-[x] Wand charges -- think these are working roughly [x] Unconscious allies maybe shouldn't get XP? -- tried to do this but not sure it's actually what we want somehow
+[x] Wand charges -- think these are working roughly [x] Unconscious allies maybe shouldn't get XP? -- tried to do this but not sure it's actually what we want somehow [x] effectiveStats helper really needs to consider passives (and now equipment!) -- should be happening now [x] Somehow a lich took damage 5 separate times from being a marked target??? (on a normal melee attack) -- fixed loop [x] Statuses like 'defending' really need to expire at end of next _turn_ not end of _round_ [x] Humanize weapon names in damage description ("takes 5 damage from Valen's light_mace" => "Light Mace", maybe add damage type here?)
+[x] Why does paralyze have 'unknown' duration?? (from an enemy's paralyzing_touch) -- should be fixed!
+[x] A room generated with multiple monsters with the same name (humans may need more names as a race but also maybe we could _specifically_ try to prevent this?) [genList would need a dedupe pass to really be _certain_ of this] -- Duplicate forenames still problematic -- maybe 'forename' can just _be_ magical within deem (genList could identify and toss dupes to prevent issues like this -- may cause other problems and seems weird... adding some gross genUniqListByKey seems 'too heavy' too; or we could have a 'gather' function that grabs all values of the __items but the expression then just gets too gnarly; note technically it's not even the 'name' key but 'forename' which ... we could just have a much deeper list to draw from to prevent this happening so often but that doesn't really solve this fundamentally!) -- genList/mapGenList could handle this by adding index #s but maybe not ideal somehow [note: pc and npc forenames are globally unique now and we actually throw a hard error on repeat just to help us see what's shallow in terms of naming pool -- but can fallback to resetting options list ... should help a lot if not _completely_ solve this]
+[x] Should you roll your own poison damage?
+Feels strange -- maybe should just be automatic? -- most rolls are elided in output now anyway!

 ## Not really issues atm
 - "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]